 The last and longest leg of our journey was before us.
-We wanted to get to Skaftafell, an amazing park with mountain ranges and with Skaftafellsjökull, a great glacier, running through them.
+We wanted to get to Skaftafell, an amazing park with mountain ranges and a great glacier named Skaftafellsjökull.
 From Reykjavik we would have to travel more than 300 km, and we were running very low on money.
-Just as it looked like hitch hiking was going to be our only option, we discovered a handy ride share website for Iceland.
-For those who don’t know what ride share is, it’s basically where people post a trip they’re taking with their car on the internet to try to find some people to carpool with to save money on gas.
-We ended up catching a ride with a student archaeologist named Bjorgvin Gunnarsson.
+Just as it looked like hitch hiking was going to be our only option, we discovered a handy ride-share website for Iceland.
+For those who don’t know what ride share is, it’s basically where people post a road-trip they’re taking on the internet to try to find some people to carpool with to save money on gas.
+We ended up catching a lift with a student archaeologist named Bjorgvin Gunnarsson.
 We had many interesting conversations on the ride to Skaftafell; he told us a lot about Icelandic music, movies, and sagas.
 We stopped at a gas station and he bought us some Icelandic candy bars, which are basically black licorice covered in chocolate.
 The Icelanders love their black licorice.
-He was a great person to ride with because he just loved telling us foreigners about his country.
+He was an amazing person to ride with because he loved telling us foreigners about his country.
 Bjorgvin stopped at many spots along the way, places that we just had to see.
-Skogafoss (letter “I” on the map) was a picturesque waterfall that spilled in an arc over the side of a cliff and into a crystal clear pool, around which hung an eerie mist.
-Along the way we saw one lone rider leading a string of stubby legged Icelandic horses along the side of the road.
+Skogafoss (letter “I” on the map) was a picturesque waterfall that spilled into a crystal clear pool, around which hung an eerie mist.
+Along the way we saw one lone rider leading a string of stubby legged Icelandic horses on the side of the road.

-At last at Skaftafell (letter “J” on the map) we were sorry to say goodbye, but we parted ways and we started towards the camp site just at the base of the mountains.
-We had a perfect view of the Skaftafellsjökull glacier, and it loomed over us.
-The next day we ended up hiking 17 kilometres around the mountain range, and the scenery was absolutely incredible.
+At last at Skaftafell (letter “J” on the map) we were sorry to say goodbye, but we parted ways and started towards our camp site at the base of the mountains.
+We had a perfect view of the Skaftafellsjökull glacier as it loomed over us.
+The next day we hiked a 17 kilometre trail around the mountain range and the scenery was absolutely incredible.
 The first 6 or 7 kilometres we were following the edge of the glacier, and then we followed the trail along the U-shaped mountain range for the rest of the way all the back down to the camp site where we originated.
-On the way we witnessed breathtaking scenery, and near the end we came across a waterfall named Svartifoss with hexagonal columns all around it (see picture).
+Near the end of our route we came across a waterfall named Svartifoss with hexagonal columns all around it.

-And so, our tumultuous, yet marvellous, journey was coming to a close, and all that was left was the long ride home.
-I will miss the Icelanders, and how they built their homes and their lives.
-Their world is filled with art and music and literature, and the chaotic landscapes of their homeland influence their works.
+And so, our tumultuous, yet marvelous, journey was coming to a close, and all that was left was the long ride home.
+I will miss the Icelanders.
+Their world is filled with art, music and literature, and the chaotic landscapes of their homeland influence their works.
 It’s indeed a magical place.